My WebLink

 View plain text

-During an average year about forty percent of California's water supply comes from <br />ground water.
-Ground water is used for agricultural, industrial, domestic, and municipal <br />water supplies.
-Protecting the quality of California's ground water is essential to <br />California's future. <br />Improperly constructed wells can allow pollution of ground water to the point that the <br />water is either unusable or it requires expensive treatment.
-The California Water Code <br />requires the Department of Water Resources (DWR) to develop minimum standards <br />for water wells, monitoring wells, and cathodic protection wells to protect ground water <br />quality. <br />This bulletin is a supplement to DWR Bulletin 74-81, Water Well Standards: State of <br />California, December 1981.
-Standards in Bulletin 74-81 and this bulletin are minimum <br />requirements for construction, alteration, maintenance, and destruction of water wells, <br />monitoring wells, and cathodic protection wells in California. <br />This bulletin was prepared in cooperation with the State Water Resources Control <br />Board.
-The Board adopted a model water well, monitoring well, and cathodic <br />protection well ordinance that implements DWR well standards.
-All California cities <br />and counties, and some water agencies are required to enact local well ordinances that <br />meet or exceed DWR standards, or they must enforce the Board's model ordinance as <br />if it were their own. <br />Sometimes well standards adopted by local agencies must be more stringent than <br />DWR's statewide standards because of local conditions.
-Local agencies playa critical <br />role in protecting ground water quality. <br />Continued cooperation is needed between the public, industry, local agencies, and the <br />State to ensure that these well standards remain adequate and are put into practice. <br />California's water supply future depends on this cooperation. <br />David N. Kennedy, Director <br />Department of Water Resources
+FOREWORD <br /> During an average year about forty percent of California's water supply comes from <br /> ground water.
+Ground water is used for agricultural, industrial, domestic, and municipal <br /> water supplies.
+Protecting the quality of California's ground water is essential to <br /> California's future. <br /> Improperly constructed wells can allow pollution of ground water to the point that the <br /> water is either unusable or it requires expensive treatment.
+The California Water Code <br /> requires the Department of Water Resources (DWR) to develop minimum standards <br /> for water wells, monitoring wells, and cathodic protection wells to protect ground water <br /> quality. <br /> This bulletin is a supplement to DWR Bulletin 74-81, Writer Well Standards-: Stare of <br /> Califonda, December 1981.
+Standards is bulletin 74- 1 and this bulletin are minimum <br /> requirements for construction, alteration, maintenance, and destruction of water wells, <br /> nlotiitnring wells, and cathodic protection wells in California. <br /> This bulletin was prepared in cooperation with the State Water Resources Control <br /> Board.
+The Board adopted a model water well, monitoring well, and cathodic <br /> protection well ordinance that implernents DWR well standards.
+All California cities <br /> and counties, and some water agencies are required to enact local well ordinances that <br /> meet or exceed DWR standards, ar they must enforce the Board's model ordinance as <br /> if it were their own. <br /> Sometimes well standards adopted by local agencies must be mere stringent than <br /> DWl 's statewide standards because of local conditions.
+Local agencies play a critical <br /> role in protecting ground water quality. <br /> Continued cooperation is needed between the public, industry, local agencies, and tyre <br /> State to ensure that these well standards remain adequate and are put into practice. <br /> California's water supply future depends on this cooperation. <br /> David N. Kennedy, Director <br /> Department of Water Resources <br />

 The URL can be used to link to this page